-Mamadou-Abou Sarr is the Global Head of Environmental, Social and Governance (ESG) investing at Northern Trust Asset Management where he is responsible for ESG innovation and product development across our array of asset class capabilities.
-Mamadou has a key role within Northern Trust to proactively develop new ideas to ensure that ESG thinking remains central to business development.
+Mamadou-Abou Sarr is the Global Head of Environmental, Social and Governance (ESG) investing at Northern Trust Asset Management where he is responsible for ESG innovation and product development across our full array of asset classes and capabilities for both institutional and wealth management investors.
+Mamadou has a key role within Northern Trust to proactively develop new ideas to ensure that ESG thinking remains central to our business development.

-Mamadou has also a strong link to the Global Equity Strategist team support the advancement of Engineered Equity product positioning, capabilities, and business in EMEA and APAC regions.
+In his previous role at Northern Trust Asset Management, Mamadou was a senior investment strategist, part of the Global Equity Strategist team supporting the advancement of our engineered equity product positioning, capabilities, and business in EMEA and APAC regions.